EDePasquale/Mitochondrial_variants/README.md

 18. GB Count — (MitoMap) GenBank count
 19. GB Frequency — (MitoMap) GenBank frequency.
 See the following for more information on columns 18 and 19 (https://www.mitomap.org/MITOMAP/GBFreqInfo)

-Any cells containing "-" are unknown values, and should be treated as distinct from zero values in the table.
+NOTE: Any cells containing "-" are unknown values, and should be treated as distinct from zero values in the table.

 ### Notes for the (*) indicated columns (from MitoMap):
 * LHON — Leber Hereditary Optic Neuropathy